Officer of the Watch Navigation and Radar Course

 This course includes sections on the Collision Regulations, chart work, Buoyage, Electronic Navigation Aids, ECDIS, AIS, Radar and ARPA.
 Theory is covered in the first 10 days, concluding with a written examination.
 The third week’s training takes place in our simulator suite.
 Simulator suite is a valuable learning environment for improving your navigational skills.
 Here you can practice your command skills, navigate all weathers and learn about radar systems.
 This practical part of the course is subject to continuous assessment.

-At least RYA/IYT Yachtmaster Offshore certificate, together with the corresponding shorebased certificate, plus STCW Basic Training.
+- At least RYA Yachtmaster certificate, together with the corresponding RYA Yachtmaster shorebased certificate

 Examination and assessment: